m-danya/planty/README.md

 ```

 Run `python utils/generate_fief_env.py` to generate authentication secrets,
 copy-paste outputted lines to your `.env` file.
+It can take some time.

 ```
 docker compose up -d --build